rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

 3. **Deploy the Cluster**

-   - Deploy the K8s cluster using the chosen method (kOps or k3s).
+   - Deploy the K8s cluster using k3s.
-   - Ensure the cluster is accessible from your local computer.
+   - Ensure the cluster is accessible from your bastion host
+   - Exra step to make it accessable from your local computer.

 4. **Verify the Cluster**

-   - Run the `kubectl get nodes` command from your local computer to get information about the cluster.
+   - Run the `kubectl get nodes` command from your bastion host to get information about the cluster.
    - Provide a screenshot of the `kubectl get nodes` command output.

 5. **Deploy a Simple Workload**